Concordium/concordium.github.io/source/shared/smart-contracts/references/host-fns.rst

     Delete the entry.

-    :param i32 key_start: Pointer to a key, represented as a bytearray in the Wasm memory.
+    :param i32 key_start: Pointer to a key, represented as a byte array in the Wasm memory.
     :param i32 key_length: The length of the key.
     :return: Returns ``0`` if the part of the tree this entry was in is *locked*